untoxa/rhythm/readme.md

 ## Requirements and building tips

-You need the latest version of GBDK-2020 (3.2 for now) and a latest version of SDCC to compile this example.
-Latest SDCC may be found here: http://sdcc.sourceforge.net/snap.php I suggest at least #11845

-Also you may need some changes to the @make.bat, because the version of GBDK I'm currently using is slightly different.
-If you get errors on the linking stage, change:

-	-g _shadow_OAM=0xC000

-into:

-	-g .OAM=0xC000
+You need GBDK-2020 v4.0 and GNU make.

 ## Music
 The Music module was written by @Kabcorp.
 He also did some graphics.
 Thank you!

-He used this version of hUGETracker: https://github.com/untoxa/hUGEBuild/releases/tag/0.41b1
+He used this version of hUGETracker: https://github.com/untoxa/hUGEBuild/releases/latest/

 Original author of hUGETracker is @superdisk, here is a link to the original repo: https://github.com/superDisk/hUGETracker/

-Module was converted into the C source by this wonderful online tool from @Daid: https://daid.github.io/rgbds-live/tracker/index.html
-It is almost "Online hUGETracker"!

 ## Interaction with the game
 hUgeDriver has a feature, that is called "routines".
 It is actually a user code, that is called when the special effect is encountered.
 There is a simple way to obtain those calls in your C handlers: just declare those handlers and put them into the routines pointer array.
 Look into the source code to find out how to implement that in your own software.